awsdocs/amazon-transcribe-developer-guide/doc_source/API_streaming_Item.md

 Required: No

  ** Speaker **   <a name="transcribe-Type-streaming_Item-Speaker"></a>
-If speaker identification is enabled, shows the speakers identified in the real\-time stream\.
+If speaker identification is enabled, shows the speakers identified in the media stream\.
 Type: String
 Required: No